TseChapman/MultiplayerBlackjack/README.md

 |-----------|----------------------------------------------|
 | drawCard  |	Draw a card from the bottom of the deck      |
 | shuffle	  | Use Fisher-Yates shuffle to shuffle the deck |
-### Run Instruction
-1. Use ./build.sh to build the game.
-2. Use ./runServer.sh port# to run the server.
-3. Use ./runClient.sh server_name port# to run the client.
-4. The Client will first ask for the valid username (no space, no symbol)
-5. Once registered a username, the client can perform the following commands:
-a.
-HELP, get a list of command with example
-b.
-EXIT, will the exit the game
-c.
-CREATE_GAME lobby_name, create a lobby with lobby name “lobby_name”.
-Game requires 4 players to start
-d.
-EXIT_GAME, exit the lobby (if joined one)
-e.
-LIST, to get t a list of lobbies that are ready for player to join
-f.
-JOIN lobby_id, join a lobby with specific valid lobby id, lobby id can be found by using the LIST
-g.
-SCORE, view the global scoreboard
-h.
-Game action: hit, stand, updates.
-i.	hit: draw a card, if it is the player’s turn ii.	stand: stop drawing anymore card, if it is the player’s turn iii.	updates: get the current status of the game, *recommended to use this before making any move (hit or stand) in the game
+ii.	stand: stop drawing anymore card, if it is the player’s turn iii.	updates: get the current status of the game, *recommended to use this before making any move (hit or stand) in the game
 6. Once done with the game use EXIT to exit client